AdobeDocs/workfront.pt-BR/help/quicksilver/product-announcements/product-releases/interface-modernization/interface-modernization.md

 ### Projetos

-+++Expanda para exibir as atualizações de interface de Projetos feitas no terceiro trimestre
++++Expanda para visualizar as atualizações de interface de Projetos feitas no terceiro trimestre

 <!--
 ### New look and feel for logging time on a project, task, or issue in the Hours tab